New York Crane Accident Lawyers

 After you have been injured by a crane accident, you should remember to take the following steps to help preserve your legal options for recovering compensation for your injuries and losses:

-Finally, make time to speak with Harris Keenan & Goldfarb to discuss your legal options with a knowledgeable attorney from our legal team.
+Finally, speak with Harris Keenan & Goldfarb to discuss your legal options with a knowledgeable attorney from our legal team.

 How Long Do You Have to File a Claim for Compensation after a Crane Accident?

 If you decide to pursue compensation after being injured by a crane accident, the statute of limitations under New York law places a deadline on when you must file a lawsuit in your case.
-If you are pursuing a workers’ compensation claim, state law requires you to notify your employer of the accident and your injuries within 30 days.
-If your employer denies your workers’ comp claim or denies you the full benefits you believe you are entitled to, you must file your workers’ comp claim with the state within two years of the date of the accident.
+Should you are pursue a workers’ compensation claim, state law requires you to notify your employer of the accident and your injuries within 30 days.
+If your employer denies your workers’ comp claim or the full benefits you believe you are entitled to, you must file your workers’ comp claim with the state within two years of the date of the accident.

 However, if you have a personal injury claim arising from the crane accident, you must file suit against the liable party or parties within three years of the accident.

-Failing to timely file your claims may result in their permanent dismissal and the loss of your rights to recover the compensation you are entitled to under the law.
+Failing to file your claims promptly may result in their permanent dismissal and the loss of your rights to recover the compensation you are entitled to under the law.

 How Can a Lawyer Help You with a Crane Accident Claim?